bryanvdang/ProvideX/README.md

 File Handling
 - Always use our FH program when dealing with files, especially opening them.
 - Using the $FO command is a command line utility that is kind of saying, "hey I'm writing some pseudocode, or whatever, and I need to open up a file.
+	- Perform FH close to close a file.
+This will just close everything for the current stack that was opened through the file handler.
+It won't close any of your serial files but anything you use for the subroutine or any routine you created, that'll close those files.

+- When you're dealing with serial files or temporary training files that you might create, the FH command won't work with those because it's not really in the environment